dy/subscript/plan.md

   * [x] ~~more direct API: prefix operator, id - may not require low-level extension~~ → that belongs to custom langs, not core

-* [ ] Would be nice to provide actual analyzable tree, not just eval function.
-  + that would solve collecting arguments case
-  + that would allow easily different targets by user demand
-  + that would allow swizzles, pre-eval and various node optimizations
-  - stuffing tree into subscript seems to be dissolving main point: terse, fast expressions.

 * [ ] ! fluentscript - js without `{}`, or justin with functions (the way subscript is written)

 * [ ] language building tool: create own language with a set of features

 * [ ] ideas snippets
   * [ ] !keyed arrays? [a:1, b:2, c:3]
   * [ ] parser examples as chunks